When Does Permission to Contact (PTC) Expire

 Set Yourself Apart with PTC Compliance

 Rather than thinking of the Permission to Contact as a silly and annoying rule, agents and brokers can present it so that they seem more trustworthy to potential clients.
-People get tons of unsolicited calls with pushy agents.
+Medicare enrollees get tons of unsolicited calls from pushy agents.
 Dozens of mailers arrive, some with very deceptive wording or images.
 When agents emphasize they want to make sure the beneficiary is only presented with information that is valued and desired, they set themselves apart.

 If you would like to be better supported in compliance, find out more about our Agent Programs.